 Why are Sponsor Licences Suspended or Revoked?

-The Home Office will suspend or revoke sponsor licences for non-compliance with sponsorship duties.
+The Home Office will suspend or revoke Sponsor Licences for non-compliance with Sponsor Licence duties.
 Common reasons include:

 - inaccurate record keeping